Alessandro Giusti: 2025

 Giusti stepped up to FIA Formula 3 with MP Motorsport for the 2025 season, partnering alongside Bruno del Pino and Red Bull junior Tim Tramnitz.

 2026

-Giusti is set to remain with MP Motorsport for his second season of Formula 3 in 2026.
+Giusti remained with MP Motorsport for his second season of Formula 3 in 2026.

 Formula One

 Giusti joined the Williams Driver Academy in January 2024.

 Formula E

 In July 2025, Giusti tested a Formula E car for the first time during the Berlin rookie test at the Tempelhof Airport Street Circuit, driving for Lola Yamaha ABT.
+In January 2026, he was selected by Jaguar TCS Racing to partake in the Miami ePrix rookie test.